 (8) Lost wages shall be verified by obtaining written documentation from the employer or by submission of a W2 tax document.
-Proof must be provided that the victim/claimant paid federal and state income taxes for the period of time applicable to the requested lost wages.
+A tax transcript from the IRS is required if the person seeking reimbursement of his/her lost wages is self-employed or the employer indicated that taxes are not deducted from the person's wages.
+Proof must be provided that the person seeking reimbursement of his/her lost wages paid federal and state income taxes for the period of time applicable to the requested lost wages.

-(9) When a victim or claimant has an excess of fifteen thousand dollars (\$15,000.00) in bills, the victim may, with the Commission's approval, also elect to be paid for lost wages, future economic losses, replacement services loss, etc., before the service providers are paid.
+(9) The claimant may, with the Commission's approval, elect to be paid for lost wages, future economic losses, replacement services loss, etc., before the service providers are paid.